2020 Fellowship opens

 Inaugural Fellow book launch

-We are pleased to announce that our inaugural Fellow, Mary Hoban, launched her book An Unconventional Wife: The life of Julia Sorell Arnold at an event at Avenue Bookstore, Albert Park, Melbourne on Wednesday 3 April 2019.
+Our inaugural Fellow, Mary Hoban, launched her book An Unconventional Wife: The life of Julia Sorell Arnold at an event at Avenue Bookstore, Albert Park, Melbourne on Wednesday 3 April 2019.
 The book, which is published by Scribe, was launched by Ellen Koshland, a founding Donor of the Stella Prize.
 Mary was interviewed by Philip Adams about her book on Late Night Live on 10 April 2019.

 2019 Hazel Rowley Fellowship winner